tky823/pytest_example/README.md

 # pytest_example
-A example of GitHub Actions &amp; pytest
+An example of GitHub Actions & pytest

+This is a dummy project for study of GitHub Actions & pytest